6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

 Parting Shots: 300 BLK vs 6.8 SPC

-The 300 AAC Blackout and 6.8 Remington SPC are two hard-hitting cartridges that offer increased stopping power to the AR platform.
-Not only are they both excellent rifle cartridges for close-range engagements, but are both capable hunting rounds that harvest countless whitetail deer and feral hogs every year.
+The 300 AAC Blackout and 6.8 Remington SPC are two hard-hitting cartridges that offer increased stopping power out of the AR platform.
+In addition to being excellent rifle cartridges for close-range engagements, both are capable hunting rounds that harvest countless whitetail deer and feral hogs every year.

-If you’re looking for a home defense carbine or SBR, it’s hard to beat the 300 Blackout.
-But if you need a longer effective range and don’t care about shooting subsonic ammo, then the 6.8 SPC is an awesome choice.
+If you're looking for a home defense carbine or SBR, it's hard to beat the 300 Blackout.
+But if you need a longer effective range and don't care about firing subsonic ammo, then the 6.8 SPC is an awesome choice.
+For those considering other AR-15 cartridge options, our detailed 6.8 SPC vs 6.5 Grendel comparison explores another compelling alternative worth considering.

-No matter which rifle cartridge you choose for your next AR-15, make sure to get all your ammunition here at Ammo.com, and we’ll see you out on the range!
+Whichever rifle cartridge you choose for your next AR-15, make sure to get all your ammunition here at Ammo.com.
+I'll see you on the range!

 Ammo Comparisons